-If you’re already quite fit and you’re able and happy to spend a bit more money, you’ve got many wearables to choose from.
-The majority of fitness watches will automatically detect when you’re working out.
+If you’re already quite fit, and you’re able and happy to spend a bit more money, you’ve got many wearables to choose from.
+There are many smartwatches which will automatically detect when you’re working out.

-Many are waterproof for wearing in the pool or ocean but not all are, so double check a device’s capabilities if you’re a swimmer.
-In many cases, heart rate isn’t monitored in swim-tracking mode, but some, such as the Garmin Vivoactive 3 Music (£280), can be paired with an external heart-rate monitor.
+Many are waterproof for wearing in the pool or ocean – but not all are, so double check a device’s capabilities if you’re a swimmer.
+In many cases, heart rate isn’t monitored in swim-tracking mode, but many can be paired with an external heart-rate monitor.

 If you’re training for a competition, then a word of warning: many wearables will claim to have a million different exercise modes, but the data you actually get is quite top-level.
 So they’ll give you an overall picture of your fitness, but won’t analyse your performance or give you any pointers for improving your technique.

-Here are some more of the advanced metrics you’ll get from some wearables:
+Here are some more of the metrics you’ll get from more advanced wearables:

 - running data such as ground contact time, balance, stride length, cadence and vertical ratio, to help you develop a steady and balanced running style

 - training load analysis, showing you how strenuous a session was compared with other workouts

 - recovery status features, monitoring the intensity, volume and frequency of your training, to ensure you aren’t over or under-doing it